WELCOME TO ROSELLE MIDDLE SCHOOL

 Response to Intervention (RTI)

 RTI is a process designed by the Illinois State Board of Education to help schools focus on and provide high-quality instruction and interventions to students who may be struggling with learning.
-The data from benchmark, MAP, and ISAT testing as well as classroom performance are used to inform teachers which students may benefit from interventions.
+The data from benchmark testing, MAP testing and classroom performance are used to inform teachers which students may benefit from interventions.
+If a student shows a need to improve in two of the three assessments, the student will be placed in an intervention setting.
 An intervention is a specific type of instruction used to help with a specific type of problem and is matched to student needs.
 Reading interventions may include comprehension, fluency or vocabulary strategies.
 Math interventions may include concept applications or computation strategies.
 Students meet with a reading or math support person each day where student progress is monitored often to check the effectiveness of the instruction and interventions.
 When a student makes sufficient progress, he or she is moved out of intervention.
 RTI is not a special education program.
-RTI is a tutorial system which strives to meet the specific needs of struggling students
+RTI is a tutorial system which strives to meet the specific needs of struggling students.

 Click on the attachment below to view a video about District 12's parent portal for InformationNow.
 To access the parent portal click on the link above.